Astros-Dodgers World Series Game 5: The moments that made us lose our damn mind

 The result has been an onslaught of runs in this series, and an absolute orgy of scoring in Game 5.
 The 25 runs scored Sunday night tied for the second-most runs ever scored in a World Series game (Game 3 in 1997 also had 25), trailing only Game 4 in 1993, which had 29.
 We found actual footage of both teams' offense here:

-Somehow, within all that offensive madness, Enrique Hernandez still tried to lay down a bunt with the game potentially lying in the balance.
+Somehow, within all that offensive madness, Enrique Hernandez still tried to lay down a bunt with the game potentially in the balance.
 Given the circumstances, this was one of the single most out-of-place baseball plays any of us has ever seen.

 But there was more to this play than just the bunt itself.
-Dave Roberts set up this scenario in the way he constructed his lineup.
-The Dodgers manager, seeing Hernandez's terrific numbers against left-handed pitchers this year (.270/.367/.579), stuck his superutility man and recent three-homer hero, stuck Hernandez in the cleanup spot, right behind a trio of on-base fiends.
+Roberts set up this scenario in the way he constructed his lineup.
+The Dodgers manager, seeing Hernandez's terrific numbers against left-handed pitchers this year (.270/.367/.579), stuck his super-utility man and recent three-homer hero in the cleanup spot, right behind a trio of on-base fiends.
 At first glance, the move would seem to make sense.
-The Astros starter was left-hander Dallas Keuchel, whose southpawness would both enable Hernandez's strong split tendencies to come out, while also putting Keuchel's significantly weaker performance against right-handed hitters into play.
+The Astros starter was left-hander Dallas Keuchel, whose southpawness would both enable Hernandez's strong split tendencies to come out while also putting Keuchel's significantly weaker performance against right-handed hitters into play.

 The problem is, sticking Hernandez in such a pivotal spot in the order invited trouble as soon as A.J.
 Hinch elected to pull Keuchel.
 We saw it first in the fifth inning.
-After Luke Gregerson's surprise ⅓ of an inning in the fourth triggered the funniest and meanest teammate response of all time, the Astros went to right-hander Collin McHugh to pitch the fifth.
+After Luke Gregerson's surprise third of an inning in the fourth triggered the funniest and meanest teammate response of all time, the Astros went to right-hander Collin McHugh to pitch the fifth.
 Sure enough, after Corey Seager and Justin Turner drew back-to-back walks to start the inning, Hernandez found himself in a huge spot, in a 4-4 tie.
 McHugh twirled a two-strike curveball at Hernandez, ringing him up for strike three.
 Yes, this was one of several pitches off the plate that notoriously pitcher-generous home-plate umpire Bill Miller called as strikes, with most of those going against the Dodgers.

-But the bottom line was that Hernandez had no business coming to the plate in that pivotal a spot against a right-handed pitcher, not when he hit an apocalyptically awful .156/.244/.255 against righties this year (he's shown massive splits his whole career).
+But the bottom line was that Hernandez had no business coming to the plate in that pivotal a spot against a right-handed pitcher, not when he hit an apocalyptically awful .156/.244/.255 against righties this year (he has shown massive splits his whole career).
 Yes, Cody Bellinger launched a three-run homer immediately after Hernandez's angry shuffle back to the dugout.
 But who knows how the inning might've gone if a hitter who offered a bigger threat against right-handers than an inanimate carbon rod had taken Hernandez's place.

 That brings us to that hideous, inexplicable bunt.
-With the score tied 7-7 entering the seventh, Justin Turner led off the inning with a ringing double.
+With the score tied 7-7 entering the seventh, Turner led off with a ringing double.
 Once again, a huge situation had found Hernandez right when the Dodgers least wanted it.
 Once again, a right-hander was in the game for the Astros (Brad Peacock).
 And once again, Roberts didn't think to pinch-hit with a left-handed hitter.
 Instead he ordered a bunt, because when you have a hitter at the plate who hits like a pitcher in a particular set of circumstances, you have to treat him like a pitcher.
 Hernandez bunted the ball too hard back to Peacock, allowing the pitcher to fire to third to cut down Turner, the lead runner.

 Once again, Bellinger came to the rescue, lashing a triple to center after George Springer's do-or-die dive failed.
 But also once again, the Dodgers were left to wonder if they might've been able to push at least one more run across if someone else were manning the cleanup spot.
 By game's end, no Dodger hitter had done more to hurt his team's chances than Hernandez had.
-In a game that would be feature so many huge swings, and end with a dramatic one-run victory, The Bunt, and the decision to bat Hernandez cleanup in this game, then fail to replace him in gigantic spots, might end being the biggest blunder of the series.
+In a game that would feature so many huge swings, and end with a dramatic one-run victory, The Bunt, and the decision to bat Hernandez cleanup in this game, then fail to replace him in gigantic spots, might end up being the biggest blunder of the series.

 5. The first home run

 Commissioner Rob Manfred's decision to defer Yuli Gurriel's suspension for Gurriel's Game 3 racist gesture toward Dodgers starter Yu Darvish was nothing short of chicken-shit.
-One of Manfred's stated reasons for not wanting to suspend Gurriel during the World Series was that the Commissioner didn't think it would be fair to Gurriel's teammates if the Astros first baseman had to sit when the stakes were highest.
+One of Manfred's stated reasons for not wanting to suspend Gurriel during the World Series was that the commissioner didn't think it would be fair to Gurriel's teammates if the Astros first baseman had to sit when the stakes were highest.
 But this is precisely the point of such suspensions: If you do something that warrants suspension when baseball's lights shine brightest, you don't get to sit and reflect about it in f'ing April.
 If a World Series suspension had lasted one game, Gurriel could've served it in Game 4, or maybe even found a way to drag the situation out for a while via appeal.
 But in a perfect world in which the MLB players union valued Darvish's ability to play without persecution as much as the due process involved with defending Gurriel, it's tough to imagine Gurriel striding to the plate against Kershaw with two on in the fourth.

 Sadly for Kershaw, it's tough to imagine a worse fate than what befell him in Game 5 too.
 Staked to a 4-0 lead after three innings and coming off an 11-strikeout masterpiece in Game 1, most figured the Dodgers ace would put the game to bed, tidily.
-Instead, George Springer walked, and Jose Altuve followed with a single two batters later.
+Instead, George Springer walked and Jose Altuve followed with a single two batters later.
 A Correa double to left cashed Houston's first run of the game, setting the stage for Gurriel's heroics.

-Even accounting for those three scoreless innings to start the game, Kershaw didn't have anywhere near the bite and command on his pitches in Game 5 than he did in Game 1.
+Even accounting for those three scoreless innings to start the game, Kershaw didn't have anywhere near the bite and command on his pitches in Game 5 that he did in Game 1.
 He produced a measly four swinging strikes out of 94 pitches Sunday night, with just one whiff out of 39 sliders thrown.
 The pitch Gurriel crushed for a game-tying, universe-altering three-run jack was nothing more than a meatball, an 89-mph spinner that was begging to be destroyed.

 Watch Correa celebrate the split-second Gurriel makes contact.
 Everyone in the ballpark knew.